EHughes190/Punk-API/README.md

 - [My Design](https://www.figma.com/file/t4zcQJcN2w8R8gsDuHSzh4/BrewdogAPI?node-id=0%3A1)

-## Available Scripts
+## Running the project

+Once cloned, run

+### 'npm install'

-In the project directory, you can run:
+to install required dependencies.
+Then, in the project directory, you can run:

 ### `npm start`